- Bats Right, Throws Right

 - School University of Vermont

 - High School South Burlington High School

-Owen Ozanich has pitched for the French national team in the European Championship, the Universiades, and in qualifiers for the World Baseball Classic.
-He has led the French Division I in wins, strikeouts and ERA and has posted a 96-17 record for the Rouen Huskies and Montpellier Barracudas.
-He has also played in the Australian Baseball League in 2011-2012, for Team Europe in 2015-2016, in the Italian Baseball Serie A for Parma in 2019-2020, and had played NCAA Division I ball in the United States in 2008-2009.
-Ozanich has played infield and outfield at times in his career in addition to his work on the mound.
-He has pitched the only perfect game in French D1 history.
+Owen Ozanich pitched for the French national team from 2011-2022.
+He led the French Division I in wins, strikeouts, saves and ERA and posted a 100-21 record for the Rouen Huskies, Parmaclima and Montpellier Barracudas in 12 seasons in Europe (2011-2022).
+He also played in the Australian Baseball League in 2011-2012, for Team Europe in 2015-2016, and in Santiago, Chile (2018) during the winter seasons.
+Ozanich was the first French born player to play NCAA Division I in the United States.
+Ozanich played infield and outfield at times in his career in addition to his work on the mound.
+He pitched the only perfect game in French D1 history.

 Ozanich was born in France before moving to Aruba and then the United States.
 He grew up in South Burlington, Vermont.
 In 2001, the South Burlington little league team advanced to the championship game of the New England bracket, playing on national television (ESPN2) - the furthest any Vermont little league team has ever gone.
 Ozanich was the winning pitcher in the state championship game which sent the team to the regional tournament.